buildpacks/rfcs/text/0000-release-process.md

 Release branches are protected branches that will be created at the beginning of feature complete.
 These branches are protected, similar to `master`, if not more so depending on the [change control board](#change-control-board) members.

-The release branch will be merged into `master` upon release.
+The release branch will be tagged and merged into `master` upon release.
+At this point in time, there is no intention to maintain the release branch after it has been merged in.
+For more details, refer to [release finalization](#release-finalization)

 ```text
                  master